Near-Optimal Distributed Implementations of Dynamic Algorithms for Symmetry-Breaking Problems: Maximal Independent Set

 \subsection{Algorithm Overview}

 We consider low-degree vertices and high-degree vertices separately.
 The general theme of our algorithm is that low-degree vertices are given priority to be in the MIS.
 They do not care about whether a high-degree neighbor is in the MIS.
 In other words, a \ld vertex adds itself to the MIS if and only if it has no \ld neighbors in the MIS.
 On the other hand, a \hd vertex removes itself from the MIS whenever a \ld neighbor adds itself to the MIS.
 Thus, \ld vertices and \hd vertices follow different algorithms for adding themselves to the MIS.
 We provide such algorithms in detail in~\cref{sec:low-degree} and~\cref{sec:high-degree}.
-Finally, we have a restart procedure that allows each vertex to determine after every update whether it is a \ld or a \hd vertex.
-Each vertex in the graph $v$ maintains a counter $c_v$ that indicates the number of $v$'s \ld neighbors that are in the MIS.
+However, with insertions and deletions of edges, $\mmax$ may change.
+We provide a \emph{restart procedure} that allows vertices to reassign their degree designations when $\mmax$ changes by enough.
+The restart procedure for each vertex checks after every update incident to it to determine whether it is a \ld or a \hd vertex.
+Finally, each vertex $v$ in the graph maintains a counter $c_v$ that indicates the number of $v$'s \ld neighbors that are in the MIS.

+More specifically, our algorithm contains the following procedures (described briefly here and expanded upon in the following sections):